wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/agentless.rst

 		<agentless>
 		</agentless>

-Agentless monitoring allows you to run integrity checking on systems without an agent installed.
+Agentless monitoring allows you to run integrity checks on systems without an agent installed.

 Options
 -------